timescale/docs.timescale.com-content/api.md

 ### Creating indexes

-TimescaleDB supports the range of Postgres index types, and creating, altering, or dropping an index on the hypertable ([PostgreSQL docs][postgres-createindex]) will similarly be propagated to all its constituent chunks.
+TimescaleDB supports the range of PostgreSQL index types, and creating, altering, or dropping an index on the hypertable ([PostgreSQL docs][postgres-createindex]) will similarly be propagated to all its constituent chunks.